Skip to content

 Editor Settings

 1. Click on the gear icon in the lower-left and choose Settings.
-Search for Live Server Custom Browser and choose your preferred browser from the dropdown menu (Firefox or Chromium-based).
-This is the browser that will open automatically whenever you run the Live Server extension.
+Search for Live Server Custom Browser and select your preferred browser (Firefox or Chromium-based) from the dropdown.
+This is the browser that will open automatically whenever you run the Live Server extension to preview your code.

 Assignment Procedures